dim-tsoukalas/organize-desktop/README.md

 # organize-desktop
-Python program to send desktop files to documents for organization porposes
+Python program to send desktop files to document files for organization porposes